 Please be aware that when you get such a request, you will have to state where and justify why you collect and process their data.

-Just send us an email on firstname.lastname@example.org in which you clearly identify the contact and nature of the request.
+Just send an email to firstname.lastname@example.org in which you clearly identify the contact and nature of the request.
 We’ll take care of the rest :-)

-Very soon we’ll be updating our T&C to comply with GDPR ourselves, and we’ll have a data processing agreement (DPA) ready to sign upon request for those customers who need it.
+We've updated our T&C to comply with GDPR ourselves, and we have a data processing agreement (DPA) ready to sign upon request for those customers who need it.

-In conjunction with the T&C update we will also be collecting express consent to process our customers’ data, which is another requirement of the GDPR.
+In conjunction with the T&C update, we're also now able to collect express consent to process our customers’ data, which is another GDPR requirement.

 While many countries have demanded that people be informed when recorded, now GDPR requires the express and informed consent in the form of a positive opt-in of each individual.
 This is a pretty big change.
-How you go about getting consent isn’t up to us, but we thought we might give you a tip for call recording specifically.
+How you go about getting consent isn’t up to us, but we would like to give you a tip for call recording specifically.

 You can build an IVR into your call flow that has a two-way split: One to a queue without call recording, and one to the same queue with call recording.
 Inform customers correctly in the IVR announcement and you will have obtained the required consent for recording.

 We’ve appointed Jacob Vous Petersen, our CTO and co-founder, as Data Protection Officer.
 It’s his job to oversee our data management, including the data flow and processing of, well, everything.

 You can get in touch at email@example.com.